SynoCommunity/spkrepo/README.md

 ### Installation
 1. Run postgres, e.g. using docker with `docker compose up db`
 2. Install dependencies with `poetry install`
-3. Run the next commands in the virtual environment `poetry shell`
+3. Next activate the env so we can run the next commands in the virtual environment: `eval "$(poetry env activate)"` or use the poetry shell: `poetry self add poetry-plugin-shell` and `poetry shell`
 4. Create the tables with `flask db upgrade`
 5. Populate the database with some fake packages with `flask spkrepo populate_db`
 6. Add a user with `flask spkrepo create_user -u admin -e admin@synocommunity.com -p adminadmin`